But is this something you hear about all the time? Is it something your board or leadership team have given much thought to?

 Your people want to step up their personal brands and feel confident about who they are in business.
 They want to feel they are doing a great job and achieving in their careers.
 When teams are shown how attention to brand expression helps them achieve more and feel great about their work, and when given the time and tools to develop in this area, they respond really positively – I’ve seen it again and again.

-In 2019, do you need to think more about your people power, alongside the innovation and technology you’ve been focusing on of late?
+Do you need to think more about your people power, alongside the innovation and technology you’ve been focusing on of late?

 …after all, people still do business with people.